What is Scrum? Scrum Methodology - Roles, Artifacts, Events, & Values

 A sprint review is an event that happens at the end of every sprint, where the scrum team demonstrates the work that is done in the sprint to the stakeholders.
 The following happens during this meeting:

 - A demo of the product increment showcasing the new features and underlying technology

 - Feedback from the review provides input to the team to further discuss on refining the existing backlogs and plan for future sprints

 - The Scrum Master facilitates this review meeting that is typically attended by all the stakeholders invited by the Product Owner

-During a sprint retrospective meeting, the Development team inspects the previously completed sprint and identifies areas of improvement to be enacted for the upcoming sprints.
-This happens after every sprint and right after sprint review in which the whole team participates.
-During this meeting:
+During a sprint retrospective meeting, the scrum team inspects the previously completed sprint and identifies areas of improvement to be enacted for the upcoming sprints.
+This happens after every sprint and right after sprint review in which the whole scrum team participates.

 - The team introspects on what went well in terms of collaboration, planning, process, and tools